Trimley St Mary School Behaviour Policy

-There is an effective management strategy to support high standards of behaviour which enables a culture of learning to be established.
-A clear system of rewards to celebrate good behaviour and sanctions for use in cases of unacceptable behaviour are used consistently across the school.
+There is an effective management strategy in place to maintain high standards of behaviour which help enable a culture of learning to be established within a respectful community.
+A clear system of rewards to celebrate positive behaviour and sanctions for use in cases of unacceptable behaviour are used consistently across the school.

 The aims of our policy are:-

-- To promote, secure and maintain high standards of behaviour within a safe and caring yet stimulating environment.
+- To promote, secure and maintain high standards of behaviour within a safe and caring and stimulating environment.

-• To raise awareness about appropriate behaviour and distinguish between appropriate and unacceptable actions.
+- To raise awareness and reinforce appropriate behaviour and support children to distinguish between appropriate and unacceptable actions.
 In turn, to enable children to reflect and recognise the impact their behaviour choices may have.

 Expectations of the School Community

 An effective school behaviour policy requires close partnership between parents, staff and children.
 The maintaining of positive behaviour within the school is a shared responsibility.
 All members of the school community promote/develop empathy and respect for themselves and others.
 Through assemblies, RE, PSHEE and the modelling of good social behaviour from all adults within the school community the positive, respectful ethos of the school is promoted.
 All expectations are displayed in each classroom in a ‘to do’ format, as agreed with pupils.

 We encourage our pupils to;